Gille Brigte of Galloway: Background, marriage and family

-Events of 1174 & approach to England
+Events of 1174 and approach to England

 From 1161 until 1174, Gille Brigte and Uchtred shared the lordship, with Gille Brigte in the west, and Uchtred in the east.
 In 1174, King William le Lion of Scotland invaded England in an attempt to regain Northumberland.
 He brought with him the two meic Fergusa, Gille Brigte and Uchtred.
 During the invasion, William was caught off-guard, and captured while besieging the castle at Alnwick.
 Benedict of Peterborough reported that:

 Despite the implications that both brothers were involved, it is clear that only Gilla Brigte was, and that Uchtred opposed him.
 For Benedict goes on to tell us that, in relation to the same year, Gille Brigte's son Máel Coluim was besieging Uchtred on an island in Galloway.
 Máel Coluim mac Gille Brigte captured Uchtred.
 Uchtred was blinded, castrated and had his tongue cut out.